See-through clothing: 1960s

 See-through and transparent clothing became very fashionable in the latter part of the 1960s.
 In 1967, Missoni presented a show at the Palazzo Pitti in Florence, where Rosita Missoni noticed the models' bras showed through their knit dresses and requested they remove them.
 However, under the catwalk lights, the garments became unexpectedly transparent, revealing nude breasts beneath.
 The see-through look was subsequently presented by Yves Saint Laurent the following year, and in London, Ossie Clark presented sheer chiffon dresses intended to be worn without underwear.
 The trend led to jewellery designers such as Daniel Stoenescu at Cadoro creating "body jewellery" to be worn with sheer blouses and low-cut dresses.
 Stoenescu designed metal filigree "breastplates" inspired by a statue of Venus found at Pompeii, which functioned like a brassiere and were designed to be visible through the transparent shirts while preserving the wearer's modesty.

 1970s

 Punk rock artist Patti Smith wears a see-through slip inside-out on the cover of her 1978 album Easter.

-21st century fashion
+21st-century fashion

 A see-through dress worn by Kate Middleton, princess of Wales, to a charity fashion show in 2002 was sold at auction on 17 March 2011 for $127,500.

 See-through materials of various kinds continue to be available for a wide range of clothing styles.
 See-through fabrics have been featured heavily on high-fashion runways since 2006.
 This use of see-through fabrics as a common element in designer clothing resulted in the "sheer fashion trend" that has been predominant in fashion circles since 2008.

+In 2021, Megan Fox wore a see through dress seeing her torso and lingerie at the 2021 MTV Video Music Awards.
+In 2023, Fox wore another see through dress which was black and showed more in detail of her midriff and one could clearly see her belly button.

+At the 2025 Grammy Awards, Bianca Censori wore a mini-dress made of transparent mesh underneath which she could be seen to be naked.
+Charli XCX wore a sheer black dress to the Brit Awards 2025 through which her breasts could be seen.
+Maura Higgins and Davina McCall also wore sheer dresses at the Brits.
+At the 2025 Vanity Fair Oscar party, many the female celebrities wore sheer "naked dresses", mostly combined with various items of visible underwear.